amygoldlist/amygoldlist.github.io/about.md

 Hi!
 I'm Amy Goldlist, and I'm a mathematician, teacher, student, author, parent and data scientist.

- I'm a faculty member in Operations Management in the School of Business at the British Columbia Institute of Technology, [BCIT](https://www.bcit.ca/business/), where I am Program Head of [AI Manangement](https://www.bcit.ca/programs/business-information-technology-management-artificial-intelligence-management-option-diploma-full-time-623adipma/).
+ I'm a faculty member in Operations Management in the School of Business at the British Columbia Institute of Technology, [BCIT](https://www.bcit.ca/business/), where I am currently Program Head of [AI Manangement](https://www.bcit.ca/programs/business-information-technology-management-artificial-intelligence-management-option-diploma-full-time-623adipma/).

  I have an [MDS](https://ubc-mds.github.io/) (Masters of Data Science) from [UBC](https://www.ubc.ca/), where incidentally I also received my MSc in Mathematics (Algebraic Number Theory) years ago.
 I have an Honours BSc from [the University of King's College](https://ukings.ca/) and [Dalhousie University](https://www.dal.ca/), coincidentally also in Math.
 (It's not a coincidence).

 An author you say?
 I am  also a coauthor of the textbook:  [Essentials of Business Statistics](http://wileyplus.wiley.com/essentials-of-business-statistics-canadian-edition/) with Ken Black, Timothy Edmunds and Ignacio Castillo, available via Wiley Publishing.

+But wait, there's more!
+Check out this open textbook [Business Mathematics](https://pressbooks.bccampus.ca/businessmathematics/) which I edited with many colleagues.

+This open textbook [Business Analytics](https://pressbooks.bccampus.ca/businessanalytics/) is just written by me, but needs some work.....

 I live in Vancouver, British Columbia with my family.